ipfs/kubo/README.md

 #### <a name="nix-linux">Nix</a>

-With the purely functional package manager [Nix](https://nixos.org/nix/) you can install go-ipfs like this:
+With the purely functional package manager [Nix](https://nixos.org/nix/) you can install kubo (go-ipfs) like this:

 ```
 $ nix-env -i ipfs